 A student’s external assessment performance in General Mathematics and Science subjects contributes 50% to their final scores whereas in all other General subjects, the external assessment constitutes only 25% of the total score.

 The writing team is then responsible for developing exam questions, the marking scheme and drafting the official question papers for students.
-In order to ensure that the exam papers are of high-standard, subject experts are asked to undertake examinations and provide invaluable feedback to improve the quality of testing.
+In order to ensure that the exam papers are of high-standard, subject experts are asked to undertake examinations and provide feedback to improve the quality of testing by making necessary edits within the exam papers.

-After several rounds of editing and checking, the exam papers are delivered to Queensland schools where students get a chance to demonstrate their core learnings in specific subject matters.
+After several rounds of editing and checking, the exam papers are delivered to Queensland schools where students are given equitable opportunities to showcase their learnings to the best of their ability in specific subject matters.

 The stage after QCE exam completion is crucial as your QCE results are the ultimate determinants of whether or not you qualify for a QCE award and the following endeavours.